 Both of the men's parents were confused when the bartenders began their jobs, but have grown to accept their employment choices, the men said.

-“All I had to do was explain it from a monetary aspect,” Dietrich said.
+“All I had to do was explain it from a monetary aspect,” Jones said.
 “And my parents have always been accepting people.”

 Despite being so comfortable with themselves, both men have experienced some rumors and continuing questioning.